A project is a defined piece of work that has specific objectives and has a start and an end to it.

 Skills and Training Development

-For Junior Project Managers, the PRINCE2 and APM qualifications are the next step into developing greater knowledge of project management methodologies and practises.
+For Junior Project Managers, the PRINCE2 and APM qualifications are the next step into developing a greater knowledge of project management methodologies and practices.
 It is well worth discussing this with your employer because they may agree to sponsor you to project management training, particularly if you are already managing projects because you will be demonstrating enthusiasm for wanting to work on bigger projects in the future.

 Starting salaries for Project Managers are upwards of £25,000 rising to £50,000 for more experienced Project Managers.
 Senior Project Managers can expect anything up to £70,000 and more.
-Some Project Managers decide to set up a freelance business which can earn between £350 – £500 per day.
+Some Project Managers decide to set up a freelance business that can earn between £350 – £500 per day.